Srinivaskarthikputlur/DockerK8SLabs/Container/dockerslim/README.md

 # **DockerSlim**

+---

-### *Minify "bloated" containers making it secure by decreasing the attack surface and using the 'auto-generated' SecComp profiles*
+> #### Minify "bloated" containers making it secure by decreasing the attack surface and using the 'auto-generated' SecComp profiles

 ### **Lab Image : `Containers`**